Vanderbilt Music Company FAQs

 The easiest way to search for a piece of music is by using the search function on our online store.
 Here, you can type in the keywords for the items you would like to browse.
-We also have a catalog available, which we will send out at no charge.
-Please contact us if you would like to receive one.
-If you can't find what you are looking for, please feel free to call us at 1-800-533-7200, or email us at firstname.lastname@example.org.
+If you can't find what you are looking for, please feel free to call us at 1-812-333-5255 between 9am and 5pm, Monday through Thursday or between 9am and 3:30pm on Friday, or email us at email@example.com.
 We are happy to answer any questions you may have.

 I have already placed an online order, and I would like to add an item.
 What should I do?

-If you have already placed an order in our Online Store, and you would like to add additional item(s), please call us as soon as possible at 1-800-533-7200, or email us at email@example.com.
+If you have already placed an order in our online store, and you would like to add additional item(s), please call us as soon as possible at 1-812-333-5255 between 9am and 5pm, Monday through Thursday or between 9am and 3:00pm on Friday, or email us at firstname.lastname@example.org.